charleskoffler/clprolf/docs/official/clprolf_off_doc_1_declensions.md

 ---

+### Domain (Clprolf Definition)

+In Clprolf, a *Domain* is the subject of a class — the specific conceptual topic the class is about.
+The Domain does not organize code by itself; the class is the organizing abstraction.
+By clearly identifying its Domain, a class structures code around a single, well-defined subject.
+This simplifies programming by separating subjects into distinct abstractions, rather than structuring code only around data structures or machine-level concerns.
+It keeps the focus on conceptual meaning instead of mere technical implementation.

+This approach is not new.
+Object-oriented programming already tends to structure classes around subjects.
+Similar organizing subjects can be observed even in system-level programming, where code is structured around concepts such as sockets or files.
+These are not merely data structures, but conceptual focuses around which code is organized.

+---

 ## What Is a Declension?

 A **declension** expresses the *nature* of a class — its fundamental role in the system.